oxfordcontrol/cosmo-python/README.md

 </p>

 ## Installation
 The wrapper makes a call to Julia via the pyjulia interface.
-To make this work follow the steps:
+To set this up:

 **On the Julia side:**